July 2016 Dhaka attack: Casualties

 Twenty-two civilians, five terrorists, and two police officers were confirmed killed, while 50 others, mostly police personnel, were injured.
 The two dead police officers included Rabiul Islam, Assistant Commissioner of Detective Branch of the Dhaka Metropolitan Police, and Salahuddin Ahmed, officer-in-charge of the nearby Banani police station.
 Nine Italian citizens were among the victims.
 The Bangladesh Army initially announced that all 20 hostages killed in the attack were foreigners, and that they were "killed brutally with sharp weapons" by the perpetrators.
 Those who could recite a verse from the Quran from memory were spared in an effort to only kill non-Muslims.
 Later a chef of the bakery was identified among the dead bodies.
 An injured staff of the bakery died at Dhaka Medical College Hospital on 8 July 2016.

 Among the dead were seven Japanese citizens – five men and two women – who were associated with the Japan International Cooperation Agency (JICA).
 One of the women was pregnant at the time.
 Tarishi Jain, a 19-year-old female student of the University of California, Berkeley, of Indian nationality, was also killed.
+She was the only Indian killed in the attack.